 A recipient of numerous awards in the field of immigration and race, Telles’ work has been hailed as path-breaking.
 The principal investigator on the Project on Ethnicity and Race in Latin America (PERLA), his work has been closely empirical and based mostly on social surveys, several of which he collected.

-Professor Telles’ work is well known in Latin America, and has been widely published in Spanish and Portuguese.
+Professor Telles’ work is well known in Latin America, and has been widely published in Spanish, Portuguese and Japanese.

 Email: e.telles@uci.edu